Embedded Android Training

 All our courseware is available under a CC-BY-SA 3.0 license.
 Why?

 We, of course, welcome any comments or updates you may have on our courseware.
-Please send feedback to courseware@opersys.com.
+Please send feedback!

 • Attendees must use a powerful PC for the class.
-You must make sure it is at the very top range of what the manufacturer provides in terms of speed and performance.
+You must make sure it is at the very top range of what the manufacturer provides in terms of speed and performance (2020+ or newer Octa-core i7, i9 or better).
 The AOSP is a very demanding piece of software in terms of build requirements and you will NOT be able to follow if you laptop is not up to spec.
-Make sure you have 100GB of free space, are running 64-bit Ubuntu natively (i.e. not in a virtual machine) and have full root/sudo access.
+Make sure you have at least 32GB of RAM, 500GB of free space on an SSD, are running 64-bit Ubuntu natively (i.e. not in a virtual machine) and have full root/sudo access.

 • In order to connect to the live online session, you'll need to have webcam, a headset with microphone and a very solid network connection.
 We teach to body-language, so if you don't have a properly-functioning webcam, we reserve the right to refuse you entry into the session.

-• During the hands-on sessions, we use Google's Android Emulator.
-For on-site training sessions using your custom hardware, please contact us.
+• During the hands-on sessions, we use Google’s Android Cuttlefish target (emulator).

-Payment: Opersys accepts most major credit cards, wire transfers and corporate checks drawn on US banks in US funds.
+PAYMENT: Opersys accepts all major credit cards, wire transfers and corporate checks drawn on US banks in US funds.